Members of the University community should respond to the daily VitalCheck prompt at least 30 minutes prior to entering campus.

-Under the direction of Anita Vazquez Batisti, PhD, Associate Dean for Partnerships, we have grown rapidly, forging partnerships with the New York City schools and the New York State Department of Education.
+Under the direction of Anita Vazquez Batisti, Ph.D., associate dean for educational partnerships, we have grown rapidly, forging partnerships with the New York City schools and the New York State Department of Education.
 The center has myriad grant projects that total millions of dollars and a staff of over a dozen people.

 A particular focus of the center’s projects is urban education, with the goal of bringing critical resources and expertise to bear on services to those student populations most at-risk of academic failure.

 The Center for Educational Partnerships is a great step forward for the Graduate School of Education, which is and always has been a service school and a partner school.
 This is what Fordham is about, teaching teachers and helping them set hearts on fire in their students, so that a greater city and a greater nation can be built.